xsquawkbox/xsb2-manual/source/using-xsquawkbox.rst

 ..
 CAUTION::

-   Even if you are familiar with XSquawkBox 1.x - please make sure to read this section as some very important details have changed and there are some very important work-arounds for legacy VATSIM bugs.
+   Even if you are familiar with XSquawkBox 1.x - please make sure to read this section as some very important details have changed.

 Unlike XSquawkbox 1, which could only send and receive text on COM1, and could only transmit voice on COM1, XSquawkBox 2 makes full use of audio panel controls